-Our work fits into the growing number of studies on the dynamics of argumentation frameworks [5, 10, 11, 12, 14, 18, 30, 39, 40, 49, 52].
-This line of research is motivated by a realization that, as part of interactive reasoning processes, argumentation frameworks have to undergo change when new information becomes available.
-Particularly important in this respect is change with respect to the acceptability of certain arguments: one can imagine that increased knowledge of facts would settle certain issues, with the effect that arguments pertaining to them would have to either become part of, or be excluded from any extension of our AF.
-Thus, we would expect such increased knowledge to be reflected in a new AF which managed to preserve as much semantic information from the original one, while making sure that its extensions satisfy the added constraints.
-The main issue, in this setting, is finding appropriate ways of formalizing such a notion of minimal change at the semantic level, with the understanding that the graph structure of the revised AF is then constructed around the semantic information.
+Our work fits into the growing number of studies on the dynamics of argumentation frameworks [7, 11, 12, 13, 15, 19, 32, 44, 45, 57, 60].
+This line of research is motivated by the realization that, as part of interactive reasoning processes, argumentation frameworks have to undergo change when new information becomes available.
+Particularly important in this respect is change with respect to the acceptability of certain arguments: it is to be expected that increased knowledge of facts settles certain issues, with the effect that arguments pertaining to them have to either become part of, or be excluded from any extension of our AF.
+Thus, such increased knowledge must be reflected in a new AF which manages to preserve as much semantic information from the original one, while making sure that its extensions satisfy the added constraints.
+The main issue, in this setting, is to find appropriate ways of formalizing the notion of minimal change at the semantic level, with the understanding that the graph structure of the revised AF is then constructed around the semantic information.
 Settling on a specific graph structure for the revised AF is an interesting problem in its own right, though it is a separate issue from the one concerning us here, and left for future work.